dvu4/CarND-Behavioral-Cloning-project/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)
 ### Overview

-In this project, you will use what you've learned about deep neural networks and convolutional neural networks to classify traffic signs.
-You will train a model so it can decode traffic signs from natural images by using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, you will then test your model program on new images of traffic signs you find on the web, or, if you're feeling adventurous pictures of traffic signs you find locally!
 The objective of this project is to clone human driving behavior using a Deep Neural Network.
 In order to achieve this, we are going to use a simple Car Simulator.
 During the training phase, we navigate our car inside the simulator using the keyboard.
 While we navigating the car the simulator records training images and respective steering angles.
 Then we use those recorded data to train our neural network.
 Trained model was tested on two tracks, namely training track and validation track.
 Following two animations show the performance of our final model in both training and validation tracks.

 ### Dependencies